ajeustis/NYC-Airbnb-Listing-Analysis/README.md

 # Classification

-This section shows how I modified the data to make it suitable for a classification problem, and various classification models used as well as their performance.
+This section shows how I modified the data to make it suitable for a classification problem, and the model used as well as performance metrics.